 It’s simple and beautiful and honest.
 Perfect for the nursery.

 If you have a special quote or are looking to DIY some nursery decor, this project is easily customizable.
+If you’d like to use the same quote and image, download the free printable here.

 Without further ado, here’s the step-by-step.